charlescc9/RoboND-Kinematics-Project/writeup.md

 ```
 R = R_z * R_y * R_x * R_corr
 ```
-This sufficed for the inverse kinematics calculations, but to obtain a complete homogeneous transform matrix, I also defined a translation column vector and added it to the rotation matrix (along with the bottom row):
+This rotation matrix sufficed for the inverse kinematics calculations, but to obtain a complete homogeneous transform matrix, I also defined a translation column vector and added it to the rotation matrix (along with the bottom row):